vamen/poorna/README.md

 # highway
-Data platform that supports fast streaming of mini batches  and  fast generating reports on macro batches
+Data platform that supports fast streaming of mini batches  and  fast generating reports on macro batches. (still in ideation stage)

 **Need for the project**